 Owner Operator PTL Careers

-PTL Trucking also offers owner operating opportunities, and the requirements for these positions include:
+PTL Trucking also offers owner-operator opportunities as well, and the requirements for these positions include:

 Drivers in this position will drive considerably more than their counterparts, with averages between 2,800 and 3,400 miles per week.